-- use of the family resources to finance the parent's / parents' dependency, characterised by inadequate food, heat and clothing for the children; - exposure of the young person to unsuitable caregivers or visitors eg customers or dealers; - the effects of alcohol on parents/carers leading to an inappropriate display of sexual and/or aggressive behaviour; - drug and / or alcohol use by parents/carers leading to emotional unavailability, irrational behaviour and reduced parental vigilance; - disturbed moods on the part of parents/carers as a result of withdrawal symptoms or dependency; - unsafe storage of drugs and/or alcohol or injecting equipment in the home; - drugs and/or alcohol having an adverse impact on the growth and development of an unborn child then referral will be made to the appropriate LSCP.
+- use of the family resources to finance the parent's/parents' dependency, characterised by inadequate food, heat and clothing for the student; - exposure of the student to unsuitable caregivers or visitors, e.g. customers or dealers: - the effects of alcohol on parents leading to an inappropriate display of sexual or aggressive behaviour; - drug or alcohol use by parents leading to emotional unavailability, irrational behaviour and reduced parental vigilance; - disturbed moods on the part of parents as a result of withdrawal symptoms or dependency; - unsafe storage of drugs or alcohol or injecting equipment in the home; - drugs or alcohol having an adverse impact on the growth and development of an unborn child, then referral will be made to the appropriate LSCP.